-This designation allows a rental developer to build a new multi-family rental property without needing to purchase a home warranty policy, if there is no intention to sell the property within ten years.
+This designation allows a rental developer to build a new multi-family rental property without needing to purchase a home warranty policy, if there is no intention to sell the property within 10 years.

 The builder of the project must have a residential builder licence.
 The rental-use designation allows exemption from new home warranty, but it does not exempt the builder from licence requirements.

-Should a rental property owner choose to sell units to home buyers within the ten year period after construction, or if the rental property is converted to condominiums, those units will be required to have home warranty protection for the duration of the remaining 10-year protection period.
+Should a rental property owner choose to sell units to home buyers within the 10-year period after construction, or if the rental property is converted to condominiums, those units will be required to have home warranty protection for the duration of the remaining 10-year protection period.

 Single-family rental properties are not eligible for an exemption.

 Follow the steps below to apply for a rental-use designation when building a multi-family rental property.

 Step 1.
 Log in to the builder’s portal

 To apply for a rental-use designation, you need access to the New Home Buyer Protection System (NHBPS) builder's portal.
 Log in to MA Connect if you already have an account.